Ardha = half · Matsyendra = king of the fish (matsya = fish indra = ruler), a legendary teacher of yoga.

 - Hold and continue with gentle long breaths in and out.

 - Breathing out, release the right hand first (the hand behind you), release the waist, then chest, lastly the neck and sit up relaxed yet straight.

 - Breathing out, come back to the front and relax.

 Benefits of Ardha Matsyendrasana

-Useful for diabetics, by acting on the pancreas and regulate insulin.
+- Useful for diabetics, by acting on the pancreas and regulating insulin.

 Contraindications of Ardha Matsyendrasana